 Some things to consider:

-– Druid’s Deliverance only stops combat damage to the player.
+– [card]Druid’s Deliverance[/card] only stops combat damage to the player.
 Feel free to block and destroy their team.

-– Last Breath can be used on your own creatures to gain some life in a pinch.
+– [card]Last Breath[/card] can be used on your own creatures to gain some life in a pinch.

 Luckily, I did not have to play against mono blue at the open.
 I feel that this matchup is not that great.
-When the deck was gaining popularity I changed the maindeck of GW to include a Banisher Priest and a Polukranos, World Eater.
-The sole reason was to be able to deal with Master of Waves.
-This matchup is really swingy because they play a bunch of stuff we don’t care about, Thassa, God of the Sea, and Master of Waves.
-GW cannot beat a resolved Master of Waves.
+When the deck was gaining popularity I changed the maindeck of GW to include a [card]Banisher Priest[/card] and a [card]Polukranos, World Eater[/card].
+The sole reason was to be able to deal with [card]Master of Waves[/card].
+This matchup is really swingy because they play a bunch of stuff we don’t care about, [card]Thassa, God of the Sea[/card], and [card]Master of Waves[/card].
+GW cannot beat a resolved [card]Master of Waves[/card].
 You have to kill it or you will lose.
 Thassa also makes it so attacking is not a good option because of her indestructibility.
 Mono blue can usually block and Thassa will kill one attacker.
-You can Selesnya Charm Thassa, though.
+You can [card]Selesnya Charm[/card] Thassa, though.
 The matchup usually comes down to how many of the above cards they draw.

-The Last Breath is strictly to kill Master of Waves.
-Do not play it to kill anything else.
-Banisher Priests deal with Master or Thassa.
-Mistcutter Hydra is to break through their wall of creatures and deal the final points of damage.
+The [card]Last Breath[/card] is strictly to kill [card]Master of Waves[/card].
+Do not play it to kill anything else. [card]Banisher Priest[/card]s deal with Master or Thassa. [card]Mistcutter Hydra[/card] is to break through their wall of creatures and deal the final points of damage.

-From what I’ve seen, mono blue doesn’t really board in anything particularly relevant, maybe Jace, Architect of Thought to stop all your creatures.
+From what I’ve seen, mono blue doesn’t really board in anything particularly relevant, maybe [card]Jace, Architect of Thought[/card] to stop all your creatures.

 Some things to consider:

-– I’ll warn you again, kill Master of Waves or you will lose.
+– I’ll warn you again, kill [card]Master of Waves[/card] or you will lose.

-– Mono blue has access to Cyclonic Rift, which is very effective if you are going the populate route to try to break through.
+– Mono blue has access to [card]Cyclonic Rift[/card], which is very effective if you are going the populate route to try to break through.

 I believe Esper control is a good matchup for GW.
-You have maindeck Rootborn Defenses and lots of flash creatures.
-The ideal hand for GW would be early aggression, especially Voice of Resurgence, followed up with flash creatures and a Rootborn Defenses.
-You need to play guys early and leave up mana for Rootborn in case of Supreme Verdict.
+You have maindeck [card]Rootborn Defenses[/card] and lots of flash creatures.
+The ideal hand for GW would be early aggression, especially [card]Voice of Resurgence[/card], followed up with flash creatures and a [card]Rootborn Defenses[/card].
+You need to play guys early and leave up mana for Rootborn in case of [card]Supreme Verdict[/card].
 When they do not cast Verdict you can flash down another threat.
 You’re not so worried about the one-for-one removal.
-The plan is to apply so much pressure that they have to waste a Sphinx’s Revelation early, maybe for one or two, looking for an answer.
+The plan is to apply so much pressure that they have to waste a [card]Sphinx’s Revelation[/card] early, maybe for one or two, looking for an answer.
 If they cast a big Revelation, it’s usually tough to come back.

-Banisher Priest doesn’t kill anything, neither does Charm.
+[card]Banisher Priest[/card] doesn’t kill anything, neither does Charm.
 A 2/2 with flash is not good enough.
 Smiter is just a little too slow.

 Scion is just another big threat that cannot be one-for-one’d.
-In this matchup I rarely try to populate out of fear of Verdict but usually the birds left behind do some work.
-Pithing Needle is mainly for Elspeth, Sun’s Champion.
-It is very difficult to beat it, but don’t be afraid to put one down naming Jace, Architect of Thought if you need to.
-Mistcutter Hydra, while not as good as it is against straight UW Control, is very good after they cast a Verdict.
-It is also a lot of quick damage when you end-of-turn cast an Advent of the Wurm, untap and cast Mistcutter Hydra, attack for a lot.
+In this matchup I rarely try to populate out of fear of Verdict but usually the birds left behind do some work. [card]Pithing Needle[/card] is mainly for [card]Elspeth, Sun’s Champion[/card].
+It is very difficult to beat it, but don’t be afraid to put one down naming [card]Jace, Architect of Thought[/card] if you need to. [card]Mistcutter Hydra[/card], while not as good as it is against straight UW Control, is very good after they cast a Verdict.
+It is also a lot of quick damage when you end-of-turn cast an [card]Advent of the Wurm[/card], untap and cast [card]Mistcutter Hydra[/card], attack for a lot.

 Post-board games get better for Esper but GW should still be favored.
 Don’t be afraid to mulligan if your hand doesn’t look like it’s fast or resilient enough.
-It’s tough to win through a Blood Baron of Vizkopa but it is not impossible.
+It’s tough to win through a [card]Blood Baron of Vizkopa[/card] but it is not impossible.
 You should know that they usually would not cast Baron with the intent to Verdict so you can play out more creatures than you normally would.
-Birds plus Boon Satyr fly over Blood Baron quite nicely.
+Birds plus [card]Boon Satyr[/card] fly over Blood Baron quite nicely.

 Some things to consider: